 The Craftsman 20442 is powered by a 24-hp "premium" Kohler V-twin Elite engine that's well regarded.
 Sikkema appreciates the overall build quality, but especially an "automobile style" cast-iron front axle, which is backed by a lifetime warranty.
 The rest of the warranty is more typical, and less generous: two years overall, plus five years for the frame.

-Reports say that the XT1 LT46 (which is also known as the Cub Cadet 13APA1CT056) uses the same frame and most of the same components as the Craftsman Pro Series tractors, including the 20442 -- but what isn't the same is pretty significant.
-The Cub Cadet lacks the Craftsman's tight 5-inch turning radius -- it's 16 inches instead.
-In addition, while it also has a Kohler engine, it's less powerful at 22 hp, and considered a small step down in quality.
+If 42 inches is a bit too small for your needs, the Cub Cadet XT1 LT46 (Est. $1,700) is very similar to the Craftsman 20442, but you'll save a few hundred dollars.
+Of course, the Cub Cadet Enduro series lacks the Craftsman's tight 5-inch turning radius -- it's 16 inches.
+In addition, while it also has a Kohler engine, it's less powerful overall and is considered a small step down in quality.

 On caveat is that the Cub Cadet brand's reliability reputation takes a hit in one large survey of tractor owners, but the warranty of the XT1 is one year longer than the Craftsman (although the front axle warranty is only for five years instead of lifetime).
 Sikkema acknowledges the issues that have plagued Cub Cadet tractors in the past, but says that this and other riding mowers in the same series are "completely redesigned and will not suffer the 'sins' of the past engineers."
 User reviews, while not overwhelming in numbers, are ample enough to show that most are satisfied thus far.